Distributed formation maneuver control by manipulating the complex Laplacian

 We present three practical applications as the motivation for the proposed maneuvering technique, namely, the \emph{shaped consensus}, the \emph{enclosing of a target}, and \emph{the travelling formation with controlled speed and heading}.
 Shaped consensus consists in the rendezvous of all the agents while they display the desired shape, in contrast with the \emph{standard} consensus algorithm where the shape is not under control \cite{olfati2007consensus}.
-Also, this shaped consensus can be done while describing an inwards circular spiral trajectory.
-This spiral-shaped consensus can be done outwards as well, where all the agents spread out in the plane with a specific desired shape.
+Also, this shaped consensus can be done while describing an inwards or outwards circular spiral trajectory.
 Both collective motions (inwards and outwards) can be of interest in area coverage scenarios.
 The enclosing of a target maneuver chooses one agent and has the rest orbiting around it with a constant angular speed.
 For example, this collective motion is of interest in escorting missions.
 In contrast with other approaches \cite{lan2010distributed,Mar12}, among other works, we do not require \emph{all} the enclosing agents to track the target, or to follow the same circular path.
 Finally, we will show that the formation can travel with an arbitrary speed and heading controlled by only one agent, i.e., without the need of any \emph{leader-follower} architecture/estimators as it is common in the literature \cite{lin2013leader,zhao2018affine}.

 This paper has been organized in the following way.
 Section \ref{sec: pre} introduces the required notation and the notion of \emph{desired shape}.
 In Section \ref{sec: dyn}, we debrief the complex-Laplacian-based formation control, and we introduce our strategy on modifying the Laplacian's weights to induce collective motions in Section \ref{sec: modL}.
 In Section \ref{sec: complex}, we derive the solutions of the resulting linear system explicitly after applying our maneuvering technique; in particular, we show how to satisfy a sufficient condition such that the global convergence to the desired collective motion is guaranteed.
 We continue in Section \ref{sec: simulations}, discussing the applications of our technique with illustrative simulations.
 Finally, we end the paper in Section \ref{sec: conc} with some conclusions and future work.